Thomas Chameraud was named the head men's soccer coach on May 6, 2019.

 Head Strength & Conditioning Coach

-Dr. Jeff Willardson is in his first year as a strength and conditioning coach for the Yellowjackets.
+Dr. Jeff Willardson is in his second year as a strength and conditioning coach for the Yellowjackets in 2019-20.

 He holds bachelor’s and master’s degrees in exercise science from Utah State University, and a Doctorate in Exercise and Wellness from Arizona State University.
 He has since authored or coauthored more than 80 professional journal articles on different aspects of weight training for improving health and athletic performance.
 Dr. Willardson has presented nationally and internationally, most recently, on four separate occasions in various cities across the country of Brazil.